-Withdrawals.
-A student may add a course no later than one week after the course begins.
+Withdrawals A student may add a course no later than one week after the course begins.
 A student dropping a course after that time period and before the end of the ninth week of a full-term course or the fourth week of a half-term course (the 75% point), will receive the notation "Withdrew" on the transcript.
 A student withdrawing from a course after the drop period will receive the grade earned for the course and may not withdraw from class.

-A course with the designation of "Withdrew" has no effect on the quarter's grade-point average and is not considered as credits earned in calculating the percentage needed for satisfactory progress.
+A course with the designation of "Withdrew" has no effect on the quarter's GPA and is not considered as credits earned in calculating the percentage needed for satisfactory progress.
 It is counted as credits attempted in determining the maximum course completion length allowed.

 After the official drop period as outlined above, students will not be allowed to withdraw from school without receiving grades, but they will receive the grades earned for all courses.
 If a student has mitigating circumstances as to why he/she needed to withdraw from school after the official drop period, and has notified the school of such circumstances, he/she may appeal the withdrawal decision.
 The appeal regarding this decision must be made to the Director of Education or the Academic Affairs Officer in writing.
-A decision on the appeal will be made by the Academic Affairs Committee comprised of the Director, the Director of Education, the Academic Affairs Officer, the student's faculty advisory, and the Financial Aid Director.
+A decision on the appeal will be made by the Academic Progress Committee comprised of the Director, the Director of Education, the Academic Affairs Officer, the Student Records Coordinator, the student's faculty advisor, and the Financial Aid Director.
 The student will be expected to explain what type of circumstances contributed to the need to withdraw and include the necessary documentation.
 The decision of the committee will be final.

-Repetitions.
-A repeated course is identified on the transcript with an asterisk beside the grade.
+Repetitions A repeated course is identified on the transcript with an asterisk beside the grade.
 A student may only repeat a course one time after failing (or receiving a "D" in a course considered a "major" course).
-The grade and credits earned for a repeated course are included when determining the GPA but not when determining satisfactory academic progress for financial aid purposes.
+Only the best grade earned for repeated courses are included when determining the GPA, but all credits are included.

-Pass/Fail Courses.
-Pass/Fail courses are rarely given and do not affect the grade-point average.
+Pass/Fail Courses Pass/Fail courses are rarely given and do not affect the grade-point average.
 Hours will count toward satisfactory progress.

-Change Program.
-When a student changes programs or seeks an additional degree, only the credits attempted and the grades earned for those courses which are applicable to the new program will be used to determine satisfactory academic progress.
+Change Program When a student changes programs or seeks an additional degree, only the credits attempted and the grades earned for those courses which are applicable to the new program will be used to determine satisfactory academic progress.

-Leave of Absence.
-A leave of absence must be approved by the Director and Academic Affairs Officer for no longer than 60 days.
-A form with this approval is kept on file in both the academic office and the financial aid office.
+Leave of Absence A leave of absence must be approved by the Director and Academic Affairs Officer for no longer than 60 days.
+A form with this approval is kept on file in both the Academic Affairs office and the Financial Aid office.
 Hours do not count toward satisfactory progress.

-Appeal Process.
-If a student wishes to appeal a satisfactory progress decision, it may be taken to the Academic Progress Committee and the student may present his/her case for a decision.
-A student who wishes to appeal a satisfactory progress decision may have special or mitigating circumstances.
-The student should explain what type of circumstances contributed to the academic problem and what plans the student has to eliminate those potential problems in the future.
-This explanation must be documented and may be taken into consideration.
-An appeal regarding the satisfactory progress decision may also be requested in writing by a teacher, advisor, the Academic Affairs Officer, or the Director.
+Appeal Process If a student wishes to appeal a satisfactory progress decision, he/she must do so in writing and present it to the Academic Progress Committee in order to be eligible for financial aid.
+A student who wishes to appeal a satisfactory progress decision may have special or mitigating circumstances such as a death of a relative, injury, illness, etc. The student must explain what type of circumstances contributed to the unsatisfactory academic progress, as well as what has changed in the student's situation that would result in the achievement of progress.
+This explanation must be documented and will be considered in the appeal.